dtnaylor/mctls-www/www/documentation.md

         char *purpose;
 	}

-Read_access and write_access are boolean values indicating whether the middlebox has read or write access to the slice, respectively.
+``read_access`` and ``write_access`` are boolean values indicating whether the middlebox has read or write access to the slice, respectively.
 Clients and servers always have both read and write access to all slices.
 Purpose is a null terminated string that is defined by the client before the handshake to assign an application dependent meaning to the slice.
 It can be used to indicate what type of application data should be pass with each slice.

-mcTLS_CTX is context information from a previous call to mcTLS_read_record(...).
+``mcTLS_CTX`` is context information from a previous call to ``mcTLS_read_record(...)``.
-Middlebox implementations should pass the context to the related mcTLS_forward_record(...) call.
+Middlebox implementations should pass the context to the related ``mcTLS_forward_record(...)`` call.
 Client and server implementations may ignore this value.